 Figure 2.
 Two-hair scalp hair graft obtained by FUE showing the circular arc of hair from the Caucasian with straight hair.

-Ethnic and Hair Type Variability
+Ethnic Hair Differences

 Figure 3.